zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ## **Step 10**: Registering a EXTDMP

-Oracle GoldenGate needs to register the extract with the database replication slot, before adding extract process in Goldengate.
-_**Ensure that you are connected to SourceDB using the DBLOGIN command.**_

 Now changes are being captured from source database and we need to send that to GG microservices, in order to apply at target database.
-Therefore we need another process, which acts as extract but sends existing trail files to GG microservices.
+Therefore we need another process, which acts as extract but sends existing trail files to GG microservices. _**Ensure that you are connected to source database using the DBLOGIN command.**_ before doing next steps.

 1. Again, register your extdmp extract: